mountbatt/kirby-autoalt/README.md

 ### Note for development environments
 Due to the fact that the URL of the uploaded image is sent to OpenAI, your Kirby installation must be accessible from the Internet.
 It will therefore not work to retrieve the ALT Text on/from localhost.

+## Versions

+- 1.0: Init
+- 1.1: Added "replace"-Hook to run also after replacing an image